flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd/fuel.md

 The tanks empty in the following sequence :

-1. center tank
+1. Center tank
-2. inner tanks (down to 750 kg in each inner tank)
+2. Inner tanks (down to 750 kg in each inner tank)
-3. outer tanks (fuel transferred into the inner tanks)
+3. Outer tanks (fuel transferred into the inner tanks)

 Each engine is fed by their corresponding centre and wing tanks.
-The pumps stay turned on during the flight
+The pumps stay turned on during the flight.

 Both engines can be fed from one side or both sides can feed only one engine.